dqvn/great-big-example-application/README.md

 We use yarn scripts and [Webpack][] as our build system.

+### Define and seed the database

+Run this from your project root to define the database schema and populate it with some data.

+    jhipster import-jdl schema.jdl

+### Run the app

 Run the following commands in two separate terminals to create a blissful development experience where your browser auto-refreshes when files change on your hard drive.

+1. back end server

     ./mvnw
+2. front end server

     yarn start

 [Yarn][] is also used to manage CSS and JavaScript dependencies used in this application.
 You can upgrade dependencies by